mmilano/SidePanelCollapse/README.md

 ### Option B: Incorporate Into an Existing Build Process

-If your own project already has a (node.js-based) build process, already compiles, transpiles, and processes javascript and it is using SCSS, then the SidePanelCollapse source files can be incorporated into your project.
+If your own project already has a (e.g. node.js-based) build process, already compiles, transpiles, and processes javascript, and it is using SCSS, then the SidePanelCollapse source files might be right for you to incorporate into your project.

 The [Advanced Demo](#the-advanced-demo) uses this method.